11 Excellent Glute Activation Exercises For Runners

 5. Bring your left leg back to the starting position.

 Note: When extending your leg behind you, only extend as far as you can without sacrificing good posture.
 Your body must be stable and firm at all times.
-If you need help balancing, you can perform this exercise in front of a wall.
+If you need help balancing, hold on to a chair or countertop.

 #8: Lying Kickbacks With Resistance Band